NickAger/LearningHaskell/notes/newtype.md

 > For veteran programmers that understand pointers newtype is like a single-member C union that avoids creating an extra pointer, but still gives you a new type constructor and data constructor so you don’t mix up the many many many things that share a single representation.

+See also "Phantom types" in [Four months with Haskell](http://lexi-lambda.github.io/blog/2016/06/12/four-months-with-haskell/)